marcjbaron/soccer_scouting/README.md

 This project was initially built as the final project in the Data Science bootcamp at Lighthouse Labs.

+## Using this repo

+See the *Environment_Instructions.txt* file for details about how to set-up your environent.

+* Collect the data from the website with the file *src/data/collect_data.py*. (*The urls have been changed due to data usage reasons*)

+* Data clean-up happens with the file *src/features/build_features*.
+Exploration of this data-set happens in *notebooks/Data_Exploration_and_Normalization.ipynb*

+* Use Sci-kit learn standardizers in *src/features/transform_features.py*; last

 ## Results

 The final clusters looked like the following: